open-telemetry/oteps/text/0000-named-tracers.md

 From a user perspective, working with *Named Tracers* and *TracerFactories* is conceptually similar to how e.g. the [Java logging API](https://docs.oracle.com/javase/7/docs/api/java/util/logging/Logger.html#getLogger(java.lang.String)) and logging frameworks like [log4j](https://www.slf4j.org/apidocs/org/slf4j/LoggerFactory.html) work.
 In analogy to requesting Logger objects through LoggerFactories, a tracing library would create specific 'Tracer' objects through a 'TracerFactory'.

-Instead of using simple strings as an argument for creating new Tracers a Resource identifying an instrumentation library is used.
-Such resources must have a _version_ and _name_ labels (there could be semantic convention definitions for those).
+Instead of using plain strings as an argument for creating new Tracers a Resource identifying an instrumentation library is used.
+Such resources must have a _version_ and _name_ labels (there could be semantic convention definitions for those labels).
+Version values will follow the conventions proposed [here](https://github.com/open-telemetry/oteps/pull/38).

 ```java